prasaar/aiwhispr/README.md

 # AIWhispr

 ## Overview
-AIWhispr is a semantic search engine that is
+AIWhispr is a semantic search engine that
-- easy to install,
+- is easy to install,
-- fast response time to search queries,
+- aims for fast semantic response to search queries,
 - can ingest  multiple file types, data sources(on OS,Cloud) with simple configuration.

-## Guardrails
-- A semantic search engine should be easy to install.
-Developers , system administrators, users should be able to follow the instruction to install and configure the semantic search engine without any source code changes.
-- A semantic search engine should have fast response times for search queries.
-Take more time for data preparation, indexing if it helps improve the search response time.
-- A semantic search engine should be able to ingest content from both on OS, cloud (e.g. Azure Blob, AWS S3 ) with simple configuration, no code changes.
-- A semantic search engine should be able to ingest multiple file types.
-If a file type is not handled then code changes should be minimum.
-- A semantic search engine should clean the data before it submits it to the LLM for encoding.
-- A semantic search engine should be able to run in multiple levels of logging (DEBUG,CRITICAL,ERROR, INFO) so that developers, system administrators can monitor the health, setup alerts.
-- Every AIWhispr feature will be built based on community feedback.Feedback from users will define the desired outcome of the feature.

 ## Contact
 contact@aiwhispr.com